-3.2.40 permtonum(x): given a permutation x on n elements, gives the number k such that x = numtoperm(n, k), i.e. inverse function of numtoperm.
+3.2.46 permtonum(x).
+Given a permutation x on n elements, gives the number k such that x = numtoperm(n,k), i.e. inverse function of numtoperm.
+The numbering used is the standard lexicographic ordering, starting at 0.

 The library syntax is GEN permtonum(GEN x).